Nachodlv/custom-navmesh/README.md

 - [ ] Implement pathfinding

 ## Improves
-- [ ] Refactor the distance field generation
+- [X] Refactor the distance field generation
 - [ ] Replace unreal triangulation with custom one without using ear clipping
 - [ ] Profile
+- [ ] Make navmesh generation asynchronous
+- [ ] Rebuild only the dirty area and not all the navmesh